Steven6798/MegaMan/README.md

 # Project 1 - Definitely Not Megaman
 	Small project description

-	Estimated Time spent: Spent total in hours
+	Estimated Time spent: 50 Hours.

-## Team Name:
+## Team Name: DefinitelyNotMegaBoy

 ## Team Members:

-	1. <Full Name> (<GitHubUsername>) - <UPRMEmail>
+	1. <Steven A. Ramírez Rosa> (Steven6798) - <Steven.ramirez3@upr.edu>
 	2. <Full Name> (<GitHubUsername>) - <UPRMEmail>

 ## The following **required** functionality is implemented:

 - [x] This is a functionality is implemented.

-- [ ] This is a functionality is not implemented.
+	  Skip the level with the N key.
+	  Multiples asteroids appear on the screen.
+	  Asteroids appear from random locations.
+	  Asteroids move with random speed and trajectory.
+	  Platforms are place in different locations.
+	  Every level have his own background.
+	  There is a boss that fires to MegaMan.
+	  MegaMan moves and fire to the left and right.
+	  Stop the music with the M key.

 ## The following **optional** features are implemented:

-- [x] An implemented feauture.
+- [x] An implemented feature.
+	  Every level have his own music
+	  MegaMan can speed up and down.

 - [ ] A planned unimplemented feature.

 ## Notes

 	What was your project's biggest challenge?
+Our project biggest challenge was to decide the best algorithms for the logic problems.

-    What was your favorite part of the project
+    What was your favorite part of the project?
+Our favorite part of the project was learning how to work on multiples classes at the same time and to control an object with keys.

 ## License

 	Copyright [2016] [Alberto J. De Jesus]